LiubomyrTs/bike-app/README.md

 # bike-app

-> Typescript project
-> Using JSX for templating
+> Typescript project using JSX for templating and webpack for compiling
-> Using Webpack for compiling

 ## Build Setup